Skip to Content

 Just bring some earplugs.
 Even if you don’t end up needing them, someone in your circle might.

-🐾 Also keep in mind if you have a dog, sometimes the sound can be a lot for them.
-A sound machine that plays soothing rain or something, might help the dog calm down at night.
+🐾 Also, keep in mind that if you have a dog, sometimes the sound can be a lot for them.
+A sound machine that plays soothing rain or something might help the dog calm down at night.

 Personally, we have earplugs for the loudest nights and Calm sleep stories for nights of moderate noise.
 The Calm sleep stories help me focus on something peaceful before drifting off to sleep.